gtarun/csvTojson/README.md

 > node script.js password nameOfTheCompany filename.csv

 ******Script1.js contains code which I wrote for saving data to database.
-Need to complete it
+Need to complete it use this in console npm install csv

+npm install csv